crusoecloud/dbrx_inference_tutorial/TGI/README.md

 Ensure that your environment is set up according to the instructions in the root of this repository.
 To run text-generation-inference, we'll use Docker which is pre-installed in our disk image.

 ## Configure tmux
 Same as for vllm, we'll set up two panes to monitor our client and server.
 Create a tmux session with `tmux new -s tgi` which will automatically attach.
-Create a vertical plane with `ctrl+b` then `%`.
+Create a split vertical pane with `ctrl+b` then `%`.
 Navigate to the right pane where we will start the server.
 Run the below command to download and run the docker container.

 ```bash
 docker run --gpus all --shm-size 1g -p 8080:80 -v /workspace/models:/models ghcr.io/huggingface/text-generation-inference:latest --model-id /models/dbrx-instruct --tokenizer-config-path /models/dbrx-instruct-tokenizer/tokenizer_config.json --num-shard 8